simondiep/ragdoll-demo-matterjs/README.md

 ## Ideas

 - zoom out the faster the body is moving
+- Goal
+  - Arrow pointer towards goal if offscreen
-- add goal and win screen
+  - Generate new goal on arrival
+  - Keep track of score
 - multiplayer
 - sound effects
 - sprites